Ungated Product Experiences in 2023: Why You Should, And How to Do It

 Why Marketers Gate Their SaaS Products

 Of course, those product or content gates don’t exist only to annoy prospects.
 Gates came into being because it was solving a previously huge problem.
-Marketers put up gates to get leads and have some sort of attribution for the content they produce.
+Marketers put up those gates to get leads and have some sort of attribution for the content they produce.
 (Trust me, I’m a marketer, and I understand exactly how challenging the attribution piece is!)

 The gate isn’t a perfect system, but it exists for a clear reason—you want to get those email addresses from leads so your sales team can contact them, walk them through the sales process, and close the deal.

-There’s no singular buyer’s journey, and most buyers want to explore on their own and only interact with sales once they’ve made a purchase decision or at least conducted most of their own research.
+But it’s not 2012 anymore—that’s not how today’s buyers want to buy SaaS.
+There’s no singular buyer’s journey, and most buyers want to explore on their own and only interact with sales once they’ve made a purchase decision or at least conducted a lot of their own research.

 60% of buyers visit a company’s website before accepting an in-person or remote sales meeting.
 If they’re landing on your website only to find barriers to getting the information and experience they need to move forward, that’s not a great way to start off your relationship with a customer.